Find Affordable College Courses

 Bowling Green, KY

-Out of the 4 online programs at schools in Kentucky that were part of this year’s ranking, Western Kentucky University landed the # 2 spot on the list.
-Located in the small city of Bowling Green, WKU is a public school with a large student population.
+The in-demand online bachelor’s degree programs at Western Kentucky University helped the school earn the #2 place on this year’s ranking of the best liberal arts / sciences and humanities schools in Kentucky.
+Located in the small city of Bowling Green, WKU is a public college with a fairly large student population.

 Of the 142 students majoring in liberal arts / sciences and humanities at WKU, 44% are male and 56% are female.